vacarsu/dimension/README.md

     locale: 'en',
     serviceWorker: '/worker.js',
     state: {
+      /*store: reduxStore
+      if you want to manage the redux store yourself, add the store directly without initialState and reducers*/
       initialState: initialState, // the initial state of your redux store
       reducers: {                 // Provide reducers separately, the decorator will combine them for you test